Fitness for One and All Home Page

 I did a lot of research on the 'Net trying to find the cheapest version of HMB possible to keep the costs reasonable.
 The product I ended up purchasing was Sci-Fit's "Extra Strength HMB."
 Each capsule contains 750 mg capsules.

 Given my research, I felt it best to split up the capsules between as many meals as possible.
-So on my non-lifting days I took one capsule with four different meals each day (breakfast, lunch, dinner, and evening snack).
+So on my non-lifting days I took one capsule with four different meals each day (breakfast, lunch, dinner, and bedtime snack).
 So I used 3.0 grams on non-lifting days.
 But on my lifting days, instead of the afternoon snack, I would consume a post-workout drink consisting of maltodextrin, whey protein, and a few other ingredients.
 And with the possibility of increased absorption post-workout, I took an extra capsule of the HMB giving me 3.75 grams total on workout days.

 Within two weeks I noticed a significant reduction in my post-workout soreness.
 But given that I had made a couple of other changes to my supplements at the time, I wasn't sure if it was the HMB or something else.
 So I tried stopping the HMB.
 And within a week, the severe post-workout soreness came back.
 So I went back on the HMB, and within a week, the soreness was once again significantly reduced.